For years the Polo for Charity is revered as one of the highlights of the Bluffton and Hilton Head Island Fall social calendar.

 Remove pan from heat and whisk in cream, bourbon and salt.
 Slowly mix in pecans.
 Spoon hot filling evenly over crust.
 Bake until bubbling, about 18 to 22 minutes.
 Allow to cool completely.

-Photography by Regine Johnson
+Article by Emily Campbell, Photography by Regine Johnson